gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Restarts

 For our last improvement we'll implement a simple, but powerful trick.
-We start by noticing that the initial population is comprised of a small number of configurations samples from a large configuration space.
+We start by noticing that the initial population is comprised of a small number of configurations sampled from a large configuration space.
 Sometimes we get lucky and the initial population contains good building blocks for a strong solution.
 Other times we're not so lucky.

 To mitigate this, we'll restart the entire genetic algorithm from scratch a few times<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup> and take the best solution we find.
 This increases our chances of finding a good solution by searching the configuration space more thoroughly.